MaciejM934/BAW_KeyLogger/DOCUMENTATION.md

 ## Overview

 This project implements a Linux kernel module that demonstrates basic keylogging functionality for educational purposes.
-The module intercepts keyboard interrupts, logs keystrokes, and includes an easter egg that triggers when the famous Konami Code is entered.
+The module intercepts keyboard interrupts, logs keystrokes, and includes an easter egg that triggers when the Konami Code is entered.

 ## Features

 - **Keystroke Logging**: Captures all keyboard input and logs it to the kernel message buffer
-- **Konami Code Detection**: Detects the sequence ↑↑↓↓←→←→BA and plays a victory melody
+- **Konami Code Detection**: Detects the sequence ↑↑↓↓←→←→ba and outputs a special log message
-- **PC Speaker Integration**: Uses the system beeper to play sounds
 - **Educational Focus**: Heavily commented code explaining Linux kernel driver concepts

 ## Technical Architecture